arpan-52/VLA-Calibrator-Database-Tools/README.md

 - **Web scraping**: Downloads calibrator data from the NRAO website
 - **XML conversion**: Converts web tables into structured XML
 - **Query tool**: CLI interface to search the XML database
-- **Pipeline friendly**: XML format is compatible with CASA, AIPS, etc.
+- **Pipeline friendly**: XML format is user-friendly and can be queried.

 ---